Nifferis-777/Nifferis-777/README.md

 <p align="left">My IT career began with a Software Testing Fundamentals course at Innopolis University.
 I’ve explored different roles — working as a System Administrator and experimenting with Frontend Development — but QA Engineering won me over with its depth and variety of challenges.
 From October 2024 to May 2025, I advanced my skills in Test Automation through a professional training program at Innopolis and earned a Specialist Diploma in the field.<br><br>- ⚡ Currently working as a QA Engineer at ITALabs<br>- 🌀 Specializing in Web & Desktop Application Testing (both frontend & backend)<br>- 📚 Completed courses in Software Testing Fundamentals & Test Automation</p>

 <h3 align="left">:clipboard: What I do: </h3>

-:computer: Manual software testing
+- :computer: Manual software testing

-:globe_with_meridians: UI & API Automation in JAVA
+<br>- :globe_with_meridians: UI & API Automation in JAVA

-:rocket: Developing a test framework and preparing modules
+<br>- :rocket: Developing a test framework and preparing modules

 ###